izzygomez/strava/SETUP.md

 # Setup

 This document describes the steps required to set up external integrations.
-Important & sensitive values are then stored in `.env`, which is in `.gitignore` to avoid leaking publicly.
+Sensitive environment variables are stored in `.env` & credential files are stored in the `credentials/` directory, both of which are ignored by `.gitignore` to avoid leaking publicly.

 ## Requirements